akshit1511/hacktoberfest/README.md

 I had a merge conflict while pulling because I made the prev PR by a different account.
 Why is this so much fun xD

 okay now, my job here is done xD

+i really hope i get one t-shirt because it will boost me a lot and thanks for to repo and to hacktober for doing so amazing contests